CRN Impact Awards 2023: Work Perfect's monday.com project saves McDonald's 1,200+ hours per month

 The solution has also improved internal collaboration, with 86.8 per cent of users saying as much.

-WorkPerect delivered the solution within 30 days and it was showcased to McDonald’s' global operations team as an example of best practice.
+WorkPerfect delivered the solution within 30 days and it was showcased to McDonald’s' global operations team as an example of best practice.

 “The solution delivered by Work Perfect helps us make collaborative, data-driven decisions faster and more efficiently."

-"We can now gather input from all our key stakeholders while maintaining the momentum we need to run our business effectively,” McDonald’s Australia's national director of franchising & process Vanessa Magess said.
+"We can now gather input from all our key stakeholders while maintaining the momentum we need to run our business effectively,” McDonald’s Australia's national director of franchising & process Vanessa Magee said.